We are in a race between education and catastrophe at Towson University.

 “To be responsive to societal needs through doing what colleges and universities are uniquely structured to do: generate knowledge and provide an educational experience that prepares students to meet societal needs and realize a meaningful and rewarding life.”

-What if being woke is robbing Towson students of these important educational life experiences?
+What if being woke is robbing Towson students of these meaningful educational life experiences?

 Towson University is losing the trust of its students, and Towson parents are losing faith in the administration’s efforts to keep their daughters and sons safe on campus.